-Remember to vary the routine when you walk your lamb.
+Remember to vary the routine when you walk your kid.
 This way it will be alert to what you want them to do.
 As they get more used to going for walks with you, vary the route you take by walking passed different" things which might distract them.
 By the time Calf Club comes along, they will be almost "bomb proof" - used to all sorts of sights and sounds.
-Be sure to walk your lamb in various patterns too - circles, loops and zigzags.
+Be sure to walk your kid in various patterns too - circles, loops, zigzags, jumping up on boxes and walking along beams.
+Kids love to be on top of things.